bolsohc/is-f3-task/tf/README.md

 I have also modified the terraform apply command inside the run.sh script to use the secrets.tfvars file.

+In containers.tf I was getting an error when Terraform was trying to get VAULT_PASSWORD, by using jsondecode to parse the vault_generic_endpoint resource I was able to successfully get the required password for the vault to authenticate.

 <!-- BEGIN_TF_DOCS -->